 On the morning of Saturday 18 November 2017, the day after the successful completion of the sixth test flight, the prototype Airlander detached from its mooring mast on the airfield at Cardington.
 This triggered the in-built hull deflation mechanism.
 We launched an extensive internal investigation to determine what led to the de-masting.
 Our internal report recommended a number of corrective and preventative actions, which are being implemented as we have progressed to the production Airlander.Read about our investigation

 During 2018, HAV focused on integrating all of our experience into a production standard design of Airlander.
 This work was undertaken with extensive input from potential customers to ensure that detailed requirements were taken into account in the design.
-HAV also obtained the regulatory approvals needed from EASA and the CAA to commence design and production of the type certified production Airlander 10.
+HAV also obtained the regulatory approvals needed from the CAA to commence design and production of the type certified production Airlander 10.

-Now, in 2019, we are poised to launch the next stage in Airlander's development - the production and type certification programme for the production-standard aircraft.Production Airlander 10
+We are poised to launch the next stage in Airlander's development - the production and type certification programme for the production-standard aircraft.Production Airlander 10

-In December 2018, the UK Civil Aviation Authority awarded HAV a Production Organisation Approval.
+The UK Civil Aviation Authority awarded HAV a Production Organisation Approval.
 Like the DOA, the POA is a critical step on the path towards type certification.Read more about the POA